Keyboard shortcuts

 • Microphone calibration loaded (if available)

-• Timing reference configured (see Reference Timing)
+• Timing reference configured (see Reference Timing below)

 • Devices not in use by other applications